tdmburr/rancid-tomatillos/README.md

 7. GitHub: GitHub is a web-based platform for hosting and sharing code repositories.
 It allows for easy collaboration, version control, and deployment of the application.

-8. Heroku: The application is deployed on Heroku, a cloud platform that enables easy hosting and scaling of web applications.
+8. Heroku: The API is deployed on Heroku, a cloud platform that enables easy hosting and scaling of web applications.

 ## Installation / Usage